OctoD/godot_gameplay_attributes/README.md

 You can optionally override the `_get_min_value` and `_get_max_value` methods to define the minimum and maximum values of the attribute.

+## Custom attribute buff/debuff

+You can create your own custom attribute buff/debuff by creating a script that inherits from `AttributeBuff` base class.

+This class provides two virtuals you have to implement:

+- `_applies_to(attribute_set: AttributeSet) -> Array[AttributeBase]` that will define to which attribute the buff will be applied.
+- `_operate(values: Array[float]) -> Array[AttributeOperation]` that will define how the buff will modify the attributes.

+You can find an example [here](godot\examples\attribute_buffs_programmatic_operations\buffs\damage_to_health_and_armor.gd).

+This is good for mechanics where there is some kind of buff/debuff mitigation, like a shield that will absorb some damage before it reaches the health of a character, or movement speed that will be reduced by a debuff.

 ## How to use this addon programmatically

 Here a short example